 Program demographics and professional preparation

-There are 880 undergraduate students in the Civil, environmental and sustainable engineering program.
+There are 880 undergraduate students in the civil engineering program.
 About 24.2 percent of those students are women.

 The civil engineering curriculum prepares students for the Fundamentals of Engineering (FE) exam and licensed Professional Engineer (PE) registration.

 Our faculty is actively engaged in many local, national and international-level research efforts that greatly impact economic development and environmental quality.
 Our faculty specialties include environmental engineering, geotechnical/geoenvironmental engineering, hydrosystems engineering, structures, sustainable engineering and transportation/pavements.
 Undergraduate students have the opportunity to get involved in research while pursuing their degree through the Fulton Undergraduate Research Initiative.

 The following are the civil engineering undergraduate program educational objectives within three years of graduation.

 - Our graduates will be employed as engineers or will be enrolled in (or have graduated from) engineering or professional graduate school.

 - Our graduates will provide engineering and program management services for civil infrastructure development that protect and enhance the environment while stewarding natural resources.

 - Our graduates will demonstrate professionalism and will hold positions of increasing responsibility within their organizations.

 Graduates are expected to achieve the following outcomes at graduation.